Optimal Dietary Patterns for Healthy Aging

 The study’s findings provide compelling evidence for the power of dietary choices in shaping your later years for the better.

-Say what?
+Say What?

-Eat what?
+Eat What?

 Diets rich in fruits, vegetables, whole grains, and plant-based proteins may contribute significantly to overall health and longevity.